 Cadillac isn’t messing around with its new sedans.
-The brand said in an emailed invitation it will debut both the Cadillac CT5-V and CT4-V at a May 30th event.
+The brand said in an emailed invitation that it will debut both the Cadillac CT5-V and CT4-V at a May 30th event.

 While we expected hot V versions of both sedans, their arrival is somewhat surprising.
 Cadillac unveiled the CT5 at the 2019 New York International Auto Show last month and we haven’t received an official debut date for the standard CT4 sedan.
 With the CT4-V just over two weeks away, we have to imagine the standard car is close behind.